barumau/pandunia/english/FAQ.md

 #### When was Pandunia created?

 Creators of Pandunia began to create a language together first in 2005.
-Many different ideas were tried over the years.
-The language called Pandunia got its "final" form in 2016 – but of course languages evolve all the time!
+Since the beginning the basic idea was to create an evenly global auxiliary language.
+Many different structures and ideas were tried over the years.
+The name _Pandunia_ was invented already in 2007 but the language got its "final" form in 2016 – though of course languages evolve all the time!

 #### What does the flag of Pandunia represent?